danipars/GavelHub/README.md

 # GavelHub
   Gavel Take Home Coding Challenge
   React Native

+  CHOOSE 10 OF THE FOLLOWING QUESTIONS AND SEND YOUR DETAILED ANSWERS BACK TO challenge@letsgavel.com

   React Native Basic Interview Questions_
 1. How Different is React-native from ReactJS ?